R&D Experiments

 Bikes may not be the most popular means of transportation yet, but their popularity continues to grow.
 Today, about 30% of the population of Germany, Denmark, and the Netherlands can’t imagine their everyday lives without bikes.

 Being bike riders ourselves, we decided to add a bit of gamification to the cycling process.
 That's how we happened upon the idea to connect smartphones and bikes to track bike rides, monitor their statistics and ensure the safety of each ride.
-Our solution will also be handy for professional cyclists in analyzing their progress.
+These solution will also be handy for professional cyclists in analyzing their progress.

 What the Market Has to Offer